Austin Ekeler Player Prop Bets for NFL Week 6 | Los Angeles vs. Baltimore 10/17/2021

 Matchup vs. Baltimore

-- Against the Ravens, Ekeler's 14.5 rushing yards per game over his two career matchups are 43.0 fewer than his over/under in Sunday's game.
+- Over his two career matchups against them, Ekeler has averaged 14.5 rushing yards per game versus the Ravens, 44.0 fewer than his over/under in Sunday's game.

-- Ekeler will go up against a Ravens squad that allows 93.2 rushing yards per game and is the NFL's seventh-ranked rush defense.
+- The Ravens allow 93.2 yards per game on the ground, the NFL's seventh-ranked rush defense.

-- This season the Ravens have conceded six rushing TDs.
-They are ranked 21st in the league in that category.
+- The Chargers are up against the NFL's 21st-ranked D when it comes to rushing TDs conceded (six this year).

 Recent Performances

-- In last week's outing against the Browns, Ekeler carried the ball 17 times for 66 yards and scored two touchdowns.
+- In last week's contest against the Browns, Ekeler ran the ball 17 times for 66 yards and scored two touchdowns.

-- He chipped in with five receptions for 53 yards and scored one touchdown in the passing game.
+- Ekeler also tacked on 53 yards on five receptions and scored one receiving TD.

-- Ekeler has 238 yards on 43 carries (79.3 ypg) with three rushing touchdowns over his last three games.
+- Over his last three outings, Ekeler has rushed for 238 yards on 43 carries (79.3 ypg), with three touchdowns.

 Ekeler's Los Angeles Teammates